fgauna12/fgauna12.github.io/_posts/2020-03-17-my-work-from-home-set-up.md

 #### The sound

-My home office is pretty echoey.
-When I would hop on calls with co-workers, it annoying how I used to hear my own echo when talking.
+My home office was pretty echoey.
+When I would hop on calls with co-workers, it annoyed me how I used to hear my own echo.
 It threw me off.

 I tried several things to reduce the echo.
 The sound bounces off hard surfaces much more easily than cloth or other softer surfaces.
 First, I hanged some curtains and I bought a small rug to put in the middle of the room.
 I got them from Target.
 It wasn't a huge improvement.